Join us in the fight for a better world

 SNRE also offers special programs for veterans and active-duty military, returned Peace Corps volunteers, laboratory researchers, and students with families.

-A master’s project is an interdisciplinary problem-solving research endeavor conducted by a team of four to eight students.
+A master’s projects and practicums are interdisciplinary problem-solving research endeavors conducted by a team of students.
 Projects expose students to group experiences to prepare them for similar situations in the workplace.
 For clients, projects provide useful products and solutions to complex environmental issues.

 Like the dissertation that is required of all PhD students, only less ambitious, a thesis is an individual work that is creative, scholarly, and based on independent research.